-In the past, many businesses considered expanding to Mexico or elsewhere to escape the strict environmental regulations in the U.S. Increased trade between Mexico and the U.S. translates to more U.S. businesses leveraging the offshoring advantages of manufacturing in Mexico.
-As a result, an understanding the the country's regulatory structure surrounding the environment is crucial.
-Further, it is important to realize that changes to Mexico's regulations and greater enforcement of environmental laws are the new norm because of the North American Free Trade Agreement.
+Increased trade between Mexico and the U.S. translates to more U.S. businesses leveraging the nearshoring advantages of manufacturing in Mexico.
+As a result, an understanding of the the country's regulatory structure surrounding the environment is crucial.
+It is important to realize that changes to Mexico's regulations and greater enforcement of environmental laws are the new norm because of the North American Free Trade Agreement.

 Understanding the Legal System in Mexico

 Before manufacturing in Mexico or even gaining a thorough grasp of how the government regulates and enforces environmental protection, it is important to first understand the country's legal system at a higher level.
 Similar to the U.S., Mexico has a national federal system of government and is made up of 31 states.
 However, Mexico's national government has notably more power over state legislation than the national governments of the U.S. or Canada.

 Another fundamental difference between laws and regulaltions in Mexico and the U.S. is that while U.S. attorneys and judges can draft many pieces of legislation based on their own interpretation of the law, Mexico relies on codes as its primary source of law.
 This difference stems from the fact that the federal constitution in Mexico is the basis for all the country's laws.

 The 1917 Political Constitution of the United Mexican States is the current rule of law, with active amendments.
 The Mexican constitution includes economic, social and cultural rights of the Mexican people and calls for a federal government that takes an active role in promoting those rights.
 That being said, Mexico's federal government has more power to enforce environmental regulations than the U.S. government has regarding individual states.

 "Much of Mexico's ecological regulatory environment stems from 1987."